stoerr/CoDeveloperGPTengine/src/site/markdown/functionality.md

 ## Operations of the plugin / GPT

-Here are some examples of how to use the `Developers ChatGPT ToolBench`:
+Here are some examples of how to use the `Co-Developer GPT engine`:

 - **List Files**: To list the files in the current directory, you can use the `listFiles` operation.
 In ChatGPT, you would ask the AI to list the files in the directory, and it would send a request to the plugin to perform this